 Let’s look at an example of how depth of cover and trench types can factor into your project.

-Under normal circumstances, the selection of 30-inch CL 150 utilizing Trench Type 3 meets all the necessary criteria to be installed and has been designed properly.
-But what would happen if after manufacturing of the pipe and during construction, it was learned that a future project would actually alter the elevation of the land directly above the installed pipeline and raise it by 16 feet once future roadwork was completed?
-Essentially, the pipeline that was buried with 4 feet of cover based on today’s assessment would be fine as installed at least until the additional 16 feet of elevation is added to the surrounding area.
+Under normal circumstances, the selection of a 30-inch CL 150 utilizing Trench Type 3 meets all necessary installation criteria and is properly designed.
+But what would happen if, after the pipe was manufactured and during construction, it were learned that a future project would alter the elevation of the land directly above the installed pipeline, raising it by 16 feet once the roadwork was completed?
+Essentially, the pipeline, buried with 4 feet of cover, would be fine as installed at least until an additional 16 feet of elevation is added to the surrounding area, based on today's assessment.

-Although it may not be a concern at this time, in the future there lies the potential to require relocation or replacement to meet the new criteria.
-As you will see in the next chart, when changing the depth of cover from 4 feet to 20 feet (existing 4 feet cover + additional 16 feet cover) it changes the thickness class required and/or the trench type required for the pipe.
-As we discussed earlier, the deeper the pipeline is laid, the more you will see an increase in the wall thickness required, unless a more stringent trench requirement is utilized.
+Although it may not be a concern at this time, there is potential in the future to require relocation or replacement to meet the new criteria.
+As you will see in the next chart, changing the depth of cover from 4 feet to 20 feet (existing 4 feet of cover + an additional 16 feet of cover) changes the required thickness class and/or trench type for the pipe.
+As we discussed earlier, the deeper the pipeline is laid, the greater the required wall thickness, unless a more stringent trench requirement is used.

-As seen in the calculated results, there are three options to address this situation if you choose.
-The options below would incur various expenses and would require negotiations with the engineer of record and owner of the project prior to moving forward.
+As shown in the calculations, there are three options to address this situation, if you choose.
+The options below would incur various expenses and require negotiations with the engineer of record and the project owner prior to moving forward.

-Option #1 – Replace pipe, use same Type 3 Trench
+Option #1 – Replace pipe, use the same Type 3 Trench

-Once negotiations are complete and a decision made to adjust the current work to accommodate a future adjustment you can replace the CL 150 pipe with CL 53 pipe and continue to use the same trench Type 3.
+Once negotiations are complete and a decision is made to adjust the current work to accommodate a future adjustment, you can replace the CL 150 pipe with the CL 53 pipe and continue using the same Type 3 trench.

-Although with this option, you need to keep in mind that the replacement pipe will come at a higher cost than the original (due to the thickness required), as well as lost production as you wait on the pipe to be manufactured, delivered, and installed.
+With this option, keep in mind that the replacement pipe will cost more than the original (due to the required thickness), and you will lose production while you wait for the pipe to be manufactured, delivered, and installed.
 All of which become issues that need to be negotiated with the engineer of record and owner of the project.

 Option #2 – Use CL 150 pipe, use Type 5 Trench

-In an effort to accommodate the proposed work to take place in the future you can actually continue to utilize the CL 150 pipe that is onsite but would need to move away from the Type 3 trench and begin installing the pipe in a Type 5 trench.
+To accommodate the proposed future work, you can continue to use the CL 150 pipe on site, but you would need to move away from the Type 3 trench and begin installing the pipe in a Type 5 trench.

-Again, this option would need to be negotiated with the engineer of record and the owner of the project, but would limit the costs and down time involved if indeed it was decided that the future work needed to be addressed during construction of the current project.
+Again, this option would need to be negotiated with the engineer of record and the project owner, but it would limit costs and downtime if it were decided that the future work needed to be addressed during construction of the current project.

 Option #3 – Do nothing

 Your final option would be to do nothing.
 Simply continue installing the pipeline as designed based on today’s assessment of the project.
-In most cases, you will find yourself only obligated to install a pipeline as designed.
+In most cases, you will find yourself obligated only to install the pipeline as designed.

-If the engineer of record and owner are aware of potential conflicts that may arise from future work and decide to proceed as planned that is fine as the current installation from our example meets all the requirements for 30-inch CL 150 pipe to be installed at a depth of 4 feet using a Type 3 trench.
+If the engineer of record and owner are aware of potential conflicts that may arise from future work and decide to proceed as planned, that is fine, as the current installation from our example meets all the requirements for a 30-inch CL 150 pipe to be installed at a depth of 4 feet using a Type 3 trench.

 Conclusion

-Although depth of cover and trench type may not always be thought of as an important factor in installing Ductile iron pipe, they play a vital role in selecting the proper wall thickness for your pipe.
+Although depth of cover and trench type may not always be considered important factors when installing Ductile iron pipe, they play a vital role in selecting the proper wall thickness for your pipe.

 Check out all our digital offerings: